-castai-agent namespace and deployment.
-After installation, your cluster should appear in the Cluster list.
+After installation, your cluster name will appear below connection instructions as well as in the Cluster list.
 From there, you can open the cluster details and explore a detailed savings estimate based on your cluster configuration.

 The agent will run in a read-only mode, providing savings suggestions without applying any actual modifications.